oe/duplex-message/packages/duplex-message/README.md

 ```

 Notice:
-> Web pages in browser with same origin are weak connected, they just share one localStorage area.
+> Web pages in browser with same origin are weak connected, they just share one same localStorage area.
 Sending a message via localStorage just like sending a broadcast, there maybe no listener, or more than one listeners.
 So, a `timeout` is necessary in case of there is no listener can respond your messages, or they don't respond in time.

 #### storageMessageHub.emit
 Broadcast(or you can also send to specified peer) a message, invoking `methodName` registered on the peers via [`on`](#storageMessageHubbon) with all its arguments `args`, return a promise with result.